 Having helped to create and outfit countless labs, our team has picked up a few key pieces of advice for making the process of designing a GMP lab:

-• Equipment & Furniture: Although GMP design can be complicated, it is best to keep it simple when it comes to special equipment and furniture.
+- Equipment & Furniture: Although GMP design can be complicated, it is best to keep it simple when it comes to special equipment and furniture.
 Equipment should be easy to repair, relatively easy to replace, and easy to clean to prevent cross-contamination.
-Furniture should be made from easy to clean materials that won’t degrade with regular sanitation.
+Lab furniture should be made from easy to clean materials that won’t degrade with regular sanitation.

-Visit OnePointe Solutions online to schedule a consultation or give us a call at (866) 222-7494 , and be sure to check out our blog for lots more information just like this!
+Visit OnePointe Solutions online to schedule a consultation or give us a call at (866) 222-7494 , and be sure to check out our blog for more helpful information just like this!